901 Employee Benefits

 Section H: Employee Behavioral Health Services

-1. The Department recognizes that problems of a personal nature, such as stress, depression, family problems or substance abuse, can have a negative impact on employees' work behavior or performance.
-It also recognizes that many personal problems can be dealt with successfully if identified early and appropriate care is received.
+1. DHS recognizes that problems of a personal nature, such as stress, depression, family problems or substance abuse, can have a negative impact on employees' work behavior or performance.
+It also recognizes that many personal problems can be successfully addressed if identified early and appropriate care is received.

-3. The State Health Benefit Plan also provides a behavioral health services benefit in order to assist employees in the areas of mental health and substance abuse.
-Employees may access behavioral health services by calling the telephone number on their health insurance cards.
+3. SHBP also provides a behavioral health services benefit to assist employees to address mental health and substance abuse concerns.
+Employees may access behavioral health services by contacting the telephone number on their health insurance cards.

 4. Employees are encouraged to seek assistance for personal problems that may be having a negative impact on work behavior or performance.

-5. Supervisors are encouraged to refer employees to behavioral health services, when work behavior or performance issues appear to be related to personal problems.
-Participation in behavioral health services must not hinder routine job expectations or excuse employees from warranted disciplinary action.
+5. Supervisors are encouraged to refer employees to behavioral health services when work behavior or performance issues appear to be related to personal problems.
+Participation in behavioral health services must not hinder routine job expectations nor excuse employees from warranted disciplinary action.

-For additional information or assistance, please contact your local Human Resource Office, or email DHS-Policies@dhs.ga.gov.
+For additional information or assistance, please contact your designated Human Resources Representative.